JunZhao20/azure-database-migration455/README.md

 10. Then i entered the storage container name into the 'Azure storage container'.

 11. finally, i clicked next until i reached the end keeping all the other pages default, at the end clicking on finish to finalize backup plan.

+### Milestone 5

+#### Mimicking data lose in production database

+I decided to perform a intentional deletion on the Person.Password table which consists of users hash passwords.

+This was performed on the Azure data studio on the production database

+Before the data removal, there were 19,972 rows.

+##### Intentional deletion query

+        DELETE TOP (1000)
+        FROM Person.[Password];

+After the data removal, the new total of rows were 18,972.

+#### Restoring production database

+This process was accomplished within the Azure portal.

+1. I navigated to the Azure SQL database service
+2. I clicked on my production database which redirected me into the overview page for the database.
+3. Then i located the Restore button at the header which would redirect me to the restore page.
+4. I left the source to 'point-in-time' as default.
+5. I then set the restore point date and time from 10 minutes before data deletion.
+6. Then i set the new database name to 'production-adventureworks-db-restored'.
+7. I left all the settings set to default onwards and i then reviewed and created the restored database.